 Each Submission will be initially screened for three mandatory criteria:

-Will the project be piloted in the Chattanooga, TN, or Kansas City, MO, metropolitan region;
+Will the project be piloted in the Austin, TX, Chattanooga, TN, or Kansas City, MO, metropolitan region;

-- For Multi-City Projects, the pilot must take place in two or more cities, with Chattanooga or Kansas City being one of the represented communities.
+- For Multi-City Projects, the pilot must take place in two or more cities, with Austin, Chattanooga or Kansas City being one of the represented communities.
+The lead applicant organization must be based in the Chattanooga, Kansas City, or Austin metropolitan area.

 - Does the project focus on education or workforce development; and